 Should your brand be sold on Amazon?
-Hi, I’m Syama Meagher, CEO of Scaling Retail, and I want to share with you a couple thoughts on why or maybe why not your brand should be sold on Amazon.com.
-I was recently interviewed by Internet Retailer, talking about why there weren’t more fashion brands that were striving to get on the platform of Amazon.
-Even though Amazon has actually launched a handmade section, and as we all know a few years ago they brought on the help of former creative director, Julie Gilhart, from Barney’s to be able to help them revamp their fashion section.
+In a recent interview with Internet Retailer, I talked about why there weren’t more fashion brands on Amazon.
+Amazon has actually launched a handmade section, and they have the help of former creative director, Julie Gilhart, from Barney’s, to help them revamp their fashion section.

 However, what is going on with Amazon and should you be a part of this?
 Recently, LVMH announced that they were not going to be participating in any type of Amazon.com program; other fashion designers have declined opportunities to sell there.
 It may be that there is a brand misconception, in part because Amazon hasn’t done well at cultivating the higher end luxury market.
 The reason is they’re really a commodities-driven platform.
 So for some brands, being on the Amazon platform could be very useful.
 It gives access to millions of customers, and it leverages the power of their backend fulfillment system.
 With the review process, by tagging suggested products, products can go viral and make a lot of money through Amazon, but the products aren’t necessarily the brands you’d think.